TOTALTEC Expands Services to Guyana Energy Sector, Targets Local Capacity Growth

 TOTALTEC CEO Lars Mangal shares a light moment with Guyana President Dr. Irfan Ali at a recent Guyana event

-TOTALTEC expands its service offering to Guyana energy industry, and adopts strategy to inform new categories for updating Local Content Legislation.
+TOTALTEC expands it service offering to the Guyana Energy Sector, now with expertise in welding, scaffolding, lifting, HVAC, and more.

-The goal is to accelerate capacity in key energy sector supporting services, creating a group of Guyanese ready to advance in their careers.”GEORGETOWN, TX, GUYANA , August 14, 2023/EINPresswire.com/ -- TOTALTEC is expanding its service offering to better support its growing list of clients.
+The goal is to accelerate capacity in key energy sector supporting services, creating a group of Guyanese ready to advance in their careers.”GEORGETOWN, GUYANA, August 15, 2023/EINPresswire.com/ -- TOTALTEC is expanding its service offering to better support its growing list of clients.
 These services include the provision of experts, manpower, and facilities related ones, across a wide range of disciplines, from scaffolding to welding to lifting equipment inspection to facilities upgrading and maintenance.
-And there is strategy behind these - demonstrating new content category opportunities for Guyana Local Content Legislation, with more workers prepared for careers in offshore operations.
+There is strategy behind these - to demonstrate new workscope category opportunities for the Guyana Local Content Legislation.
+These same skills are foundational to many more career opportunities in the industry, in particular for offshore operations.

 — Lars Mangal